dbrady/scowl/README.md

 * [ ] Support tighten
   * [ ] Detect existing pessimization level
   * [ ] Know if specified level is tighter than existing level, e.g. `--minor` is tighter than `~> 4.1`, `--major` is tighter than `~> 4`
 * [ ] Can/should we parse into gemspec?
-For now, assume no.
+For now, assume no. For later... ehhh, seems very similarly parseable?
 * [ ] Don't mess up other options, e.g. `source` and `require` options
 * [ ] Implement nonsemantic zero support
 * [ ] Support named list of gems